45 Questions to Ask in a Job Interview

 27. How has the culture changed in recent years?

-While it may be a bit awkward, compensation is one of the most important pieces to consider when potentially weighing a new position.
+While it may be awkward, compensation is one of the essential pieces to consider when potentially weighing a new position.
 Below are a few interview question options relating to payment and benefits.

 28. What is the salary range for this position?